jbush001/NyuziProcessor/tests/README.md

    These are real-world programs that do something useful like compute a cryptographic hash.
-The test harness verifies them by comparing their output to expected values.
+The test harness verifies them by comparing their output (printed to the console) to expected values.
 These include everything from simple, single threaded programs to a full fledged kernel.
    Most can run both in Verilog simulation and on FPGA.